“School scenes or slapdash sightseeing

 “Ever think of moonlighting as an ambulance driver?”
 I pried my fingers from the handgrip, fruit bag trapped between my feet.

 “Can’t stand blood and gore, you know,” she said, killing Rose Royce’s ‘Car Wash’ on the radio, motioning us to lock up.
-“Hey, don’t trip over the apples, flash.
-And remind me to explain the color curbs when we return here to Foxy.”
+“Oh, remind me to explain the color curbs when we return here to Foxy.”

 We stepped out to a row of several Hyde Street cable cars waiting to roll down to some sort of a turnaround—a Lazy Susan, Syd called it.
 At line’s head, we found a MUNI gripman releasing to send his trolley clacking across Beach Street, bell ringing loudly, settling onto the roundtable, where he proceeded to dismount and tug at the car’s forerail, while his conductor pushed likewise at its rear.
 A half-block queue of tourists encircled this revolving ritual, cheering the crew on, to the accompaniment of strolling fiddlers and banjo players.
 They’d play anything for a few nickels, and these pigeons seemed to be particularly fare game—perfectly captive until they could pile aboard a downtown-bound car, coughing up their cigarettes and coinage.